 - Planning for disaster

-All of these require developing a solid IT operations program that includes policies, procedures, standards, and guidelines.
-Not all of these necessitate adding an IT person to your payroll and on-boarding him or her to your company.
-Deciding whether to hire versus outsource is cut and dry if you realistically assess your current situation against where you want your operations management and IT systems to be.
+These require developing a solid IT operations program that includes policies, procedures, standards, and guidelines.
+Not all of these necessitate adding an IT person to your payroll and onboarding them to your company.
+Instead, deciding whether to hire versus outsource is cut and dry if you realistically assess your current situation against where you want your operations management and IT systems to be.

-Here are a few points to consider when it comes time to decide if outsourcing is the smart play for your business.
+Here are a few points to consider when deciding if outsourcing is the smart play for your business.

 Your IT Budget Needs to Remain in Check